Erebot/Erebot/docs/src/Buildslaves.rst

     We therefore strongly encourage you to take every necessary precaution **before** running the buildslave.
 This means that you should at least:

-    -   Make sure your system is running an up-to-date antivirus.
+    -   Make sure your system is up-to-date regarding security patches.
+    -   Run an antivirus with up-to-date virus signatures.
     -   Create a specific unprivileged account for the buildslave.
-    -   Run the buildslave in a jail/chroot'ed environment on platforms that support this feature.
+    -   Run the buildslave in a jail/chroot environment on platforms that support this feature.

     By providing a buildslave, you agree that you understand and accept all of